garrettgman/garrettgman.github.io/draft.md

 This book will teach you the method of data science.
 You will learn how to use data to make scientific discoveries, and to justify those discoveries once they are made.
 Along the way, you will learn how to visualize data, build models, and make predictions.

 In this chapter, you will learn the strategy behind data science: data scientists search for evidence of natural laws in the structure of data.
 They then judge the strength of the evidence that they find.
-This strategy guides the techniques that you will learn in later chapters—techniques like data wrangling, data modelling, and data visualization.
+This strategy guides the techniques that you will learn in later chapters—techniques like data wrangling, exploratory data analysis (EDA), bootstrap sampling, and cross-validation.

 ## The scientific worldview

-Scientific inquiry is based on two simple ideas.
+As a method of science, data science is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
 And second, that the universe operates according to natural laws.
-These ideas are at the heart of data science.
-They also supply the first bit of vocabulry that you will need to talk about data science.
+These ideas form a type of worldview for scientists: they summarize the goals, assumptions, and beliefs that shape how and why scientists do what they do.
+They also provide a bit of vocabulary that will help us talk about data science.

 A _natural law_ is a rule that describes a part of the natural world, like $$E = Mc^{2}$$ or $$F = MA$$.
 Natural laws help scientists understand, control, and make predictions about natural processes.